ovguyo/moviereview/README.md

 from keras.datasets import imdb

-#Creating LSTM Model using Keras
+# Creating LSTM Model using Keras

 LSTM, which is an often used natural language processing technique for both sentiment analysis, text classification and machine translation, has been preferred to solve this task.
-LSTM is a special kind of recurrent neural network which is capable of learning long term dependencies.
+LSTM is a special kind of recurrent neural network which is capable of learning long term dependencies [1].